 - Spin-on oil filter

 Everyone Makes Way for the Bullet

 The Diesel Bullet

 Two different power options are available based on the Greaves diesel motor, the kind of engine more likely to be seen powering a cement mixer on a third world building site.
 The first option is the 325cc, 6.5hp at 3600rpm unit which is kickstart and not too happily married to the standard four-speed gearbox.
 This has the benefit of being easier to kickstart but has a very low cruising speed of 40mph.

-Then there is the 'deluxe' model fitted with the larger whopping 436cc engine with 5-speed gearbox that puts out a heady 7.5hp and which has a maximum speed of just 55mph.
+Then there is the 'deluxe' model fitted with the larger whopping 436cc engine with a 5-speed gearbox that puts out a heady 7.5hp and which has a maximum speed of just 55mph.

 Engine: 436cc or 325 cc Greaves

 Here are some pictures of EGLI Super Bullets customized by the famous Swiss motorcycle tuner Fritz W. Egli.